 Pain is mostly felt at the heel but can also be panful through the arch, this is often described as especially painful on the first step after getting out of bed in the morning.
 The plantar fascia acts to absorb the ground on landing and also to provide propulsion when pushing off through your toes and can get over-stressed in a number of ways.

 Contributing factors are poor footwear, high levels of activity or exercise, being overweight, older age or in people with lower arches or flat feet.
 Some people may also have a heel spur, which is an indicator for experiencing heel pain and this can be diagnosed on x-ray.
-Treatment can include orthotics, rigid strapping, rock taping, dry needling, stretching regimes and making changes to footwear and activities.
+Treatment options may include orthotics, rigid strapping, rock taping, dry needling, stretching regimes and making changes to footwear and activities.

 The Achilles tendon connects the calf muscle to the back of the heel bone.
 This tendon can become strained in anyone, from professional athletes to weekend warriors.
 Can become swollen and painful, especially when trying to ‘Push off’ when walking or running.
 Poor foot and leg alignment, tight calf muscles and improper footwear can all contribute to pain in the Achilles tendon.

 Depending on the severity of the problem, treatment can involve stretching and strengthening of the calf muscle, heel raises and/or orthotics – if it is due to any biomechanical abnormalities.
 If there is a full rupture of the Achilles tendon this will often require surgery.